Arboretum Certification

 The accreditation program recognized the cemetery as an arboretum for meeting professional standards aimed at promoting tree planting and conservation.

-Hundreds of Species
+A Large Variety of Species

 Over 13 500 trees on-site